 and install on our device.
 We didn’t run into any installation problems and we haven’t heard about any widespread installation issues.

-We’ve spent a few hours with the iPhone 6s iOS 9.3.5 update and here are a few things we’ve discovered about the update.
+We’ve spent just about two weeks with the iPhone 6s iOS 9.3.5 update and here are a few things we’ve discovered about the update.

-iOS 9.3.3 battery life appears to be fine.
+iOS 9.3.3 battery life is still fine at this point.
 We haven’t encountered any abnormal drain with the new update on board.
-It seems to be holding up well.
+Its holding up well.

 Wi-Fi, LTE and Bluetooth are all working fine at the moment.
 We’ve tested the update with several different routers, ISPs, and Bluetooth devices (speakers/headsets) and everything seems good.
-This could change in a heartbeat so we’ll keep an eye on it as we push into September.
+This could change in a heartbeat so we’ll keep an eye on it as we push toward the next iOS update.

 The iPhone 6s’ UI is still fast and fluid and all of our core applications are behaving normally.
 We obviously haven’t been able to test every app on the App Store so read reviews from fellow iOS 9.3.5 users before you install updates on your device.

 We haven’t run into an experience-breaking bugs or problems with our version of the iOS 9.3.5 update but it’s still early.
 We noticed an uptick in random reboots on iOS 9.3.2 but we haven’t seen in our time with iOS 9.3.5.
 That obviously could change.